Solve system of nonlinear equations

 Open Live Script

-Find a matrix that satisfies
+Find a matrix X that satisfies

-.
-Create an anonymous function that calculates the matrix equation and create the point x0
+starting at the point x0 = [1,1;1,1].
+Create an anonymous function that calculates the matrix equation and create the point x0.

 fun = @(x)x*x*x - [1,2;3,4];x0 = ones(2);